LokeshGaddam14/LokeshGaddam14/README.md

 <div align="center">

-*Open to Data Analyst, Business Analyst, and Junior Data Science opportunities.*
+*Open to Data Analyst and Business Analyst opportunities — full-time from May 2026.*
-*Drop a mail or connect on LinkedIn — I respond fast.*
+*Connect on LinkedIn or drop a mail.*

 </div>